roniy68/terraform-in-your-local-dev-with-docker/CODE_OF_CONDUCT.md

-# Code Of  Codunt [ terraform-in-your-local-dev-with-docker ]
+# Code Of  Conduct [ terraform-in-your-local-dev-with-docker ]

 ## Our Pledge